Skip to Content

 Normal Pressure Hydrocephalus (NPH) is a rare disorder that involves the build-up of fluid in the brain.
 It typically has three symptoms:

-- loss of bladder control and
+2. Loss of bladder control

 A person's cognitive responses become delayed, but they tend to be accurate and appropriate to the situation when they finally come.
 Gait problems and incontinence are common in the late stages of all dementias, but they are rarely prominent early features except in NPH.